stuart-n-wilson/Song-feature-clustering/README.md

 ## Research Questions
 This project aims to answer the following:

-1. What is the optimal number of clusters when grouping popular songs?
+1. How do Billboard Top 100 songs cluster when using multidimensional audio feature data?
-2. What are the song features within each cluster?
+2. What musical characteristics are attributed to the clusters based on their defining acoustic features?
-3. What are the most frequent meaningful lyrics within each cluster?
+3. What thematic patterns emerge from the most frequent significant terms in the lyrics of each cluster?

 ---